The-Young-Programmer/Hangman-Game.py/README.md

 '''

            except KeyboardInterrupt:

                print()

                  print('Bye!
 Try again.')

                exit()

 '''

 # Code Demo:

 '''

             Guess the word!
-HINT: word is a name of a fruit
-_ _ _ _
+HINT: word is a name of a fruit _ _ _ _

              Enter a letter to guess: m
               _ _ m _
              Enter a letter to guess: i
               _ i m _
              Enter a letter to guess: l
              l i m _
               Enter a letter to guess: e
-l e m e
+              l i m e
               Congratulations, You won!

 '''